 Website and infrastructure costs

 Finally, how much does it cost to run your company site?
-This might be a cost that is pushed to the background, doesn't count as "marketing budget" or is managed at a top-level senior position that the wider team are unaware of?
-Consider budgeting for server/hosting costs, domain management, integrations with your site and staff training.
+This might be a cost that is pushed to the background, doesn't count as "marketing budget" or is managed at a top-level senior position that the wider team is unaware of?
+Consider budgeting for server/hosting costs, domain management, integrations with your site, and staff training.

 All our budget spreadsheets are pre-designed and formatted ready to use and apply to all businesses.
 For businesses and agencies, our business membership options allow members to white label and present to all these templates clients.